 Carefully flip the top side of the middle three strips up to allow lattice strips to be placed at a perpendicular angle underneath.

-Place three strips parallel above the second part of the original X.
+Place three strips parallel to the original center three lattice strips.

-Replace the top side of the middle three strips to cover the newly added upper strips.
+Place the folded strips back up to cover the newly added upper lattice.

 Carefully flip the bottom side of the middle three strips up to allow lattice strips to be placed at a perpendicular angle underneath.

-Replace the bottom side of the middle three strips to cover the newly added lower strips.
+Fold back the middle three strips to cover the last of the lower strips.

 Using a knife, trim the excess lattice strips that are overhanging the pie dish.
 Using your fingers, gently press the lattice ends so that they adhere to the bottom crust.